 Festival Montreal en Lumiere

 Every winter, Montreal sparkles under the light of the Festival Montreal en Lumiere.
 This year, the festival runs from Feb.
-17-27, featuring a program packed with fine dining, outdoor activities, spectacular lighting and a myriad of cultural events.
+16 to March 5, featuring a program packed with fine dining, outdoor activities, spectacular lighting and a myriad of cultural events.

 Each year, over 600 chefs, winemakers and artisans arrive at Festival Montreal en Lumiere from over 20 countries to create unique offerings for the epicurious.
 Although there are curated culinary programs, conferences and guided tastings available, most events are free of charge.